-Photography began as a hobby for me, photographing my young daughters, their friends, their activities, the landscape around me and any kind of still life set up I could dream up on my kitchen table.
+Photography began as a hobby for me, photographing my young daughters, their friends, their activities, the landscape around me, and any still life setup I could dream up on my kitchen table.
 I bought used darkroom equipment and spent hours printing my parents' old negatives.
 Most of my early education in photography was through reading and the Traverse Area Camera Club.
-However, when my daughter’s best friend said “but you are going to photograph my wedding, aren’t you” I bought a digital camera and took a workshop.
-I loved wedding photography, and when, after 29 years working in the Human Resources field, I had the opportunity to retire I started an “encore career” in photography.
+However, when my daughter’s best friend said, “But you are going to photograph my wedding, aren’t you?”
+I bought a digital camera and took a workshop.
+I loved wedding photography, and when, after 29 years working in the Human Resources field, I had the opportunity to retire, I started an “encore career” in photography.

-For the first few years I concentrated on wedding and portrait photography, but decided that planning my life a year in advance was getting in the way of my retirement.
-While I enjoy landscape and nature photography, I had found over the years, even in wedding photography, that it was capturing the details, the essence of a place or the emotion of a person, that I enjoyed most.
+For the first few years I concentrated on wedding and portrait photography, but I decided that planning my life a year in advance was getting in the way of my retirement.
+While I enjoy landscape and nature photography, I have found over the years, even in wedding photography, that it was capturing the details, the essence of a place, or the emotion of a person, that I enjoyed most.

 I continue to attend workshops, learn from other photographers, and study art to train my eye to see.
 Now I shoot for myself, celebrating the shape, the form, the design of the space around me, and collecting through photography things that delight me.